 This is exactly where we are right now with the Combat Arms Earplugs lawsuits.
 3M’s forced acknowledgment that its earplugs were defective just recently occurred in July 2018.
 The admission came in the form of 3M’s agreement to pay $9.1 million to the U.S. Department of Justice to settle claims that 3M violated the False Claims Act by knowingly selling its defective earplugs to the U.S. Military.

 Based on these estimates, the number of prospective plaintiffs who may have valid earplug lawsuits against 3M could be in the 25,000-30,000 range.
+Could the number of victims be higher?
+It could be higher.
+I think there could be as many as 100,000 plaintiffs.
 This means that the several hundred earplug lawsuits filed against 3M so far only represent about 1% of potential claims.
 This means that the remaining 99% of potential plaintiffs in the Combat Arms Earplugs litigation have yet to come forward and file their claims.

 Anyone who served in the U.S. armed forces between 2002-2015 and suffers from tinnitus or hearing damage may be entitled to financial compensation from 3M.
 To have a valid earplug lawsuit against 3M you will need to meet the following additional requirements: